AnthonyWuZYW/Machine-Learning-Projects/README.md

 neural-network.py: A simple neural network architecture with three layers and Relu as the activation function.
 Trained on MNIST datasets and saved trained model as .pth files.

-FGSM.py: The implementation of Fast Gradient Sign Method (FGSM) to generate adversarial images and its effect on performance.
+FGSM.py: The implementation of Fast Gradient Sign Method (FGSM) to generate adversarial images and its effect on performance based on perturbation budget.

 ## Regression